 As pretty as its brand name, the Jasmine S34C NEX Acoustic Guitar can easily capture your heart with its attractive aesthetics and natural gloss.
 But it’s not just about the outside features, as the S34C NEX is a great sounding grand orchestra-style guitar with Venetian-style cutaway.
 Featuring with its very own Advanced X Bracing, beginners will surely be amazed of what the S34C NEX has to offer.

-The Jasmine S34C NEX features a laminate Spruce top and sapele back and sides, providing amazing tone and sound.
-The Jasmine S34C NEX features a slim mahogany neck a rosewood fingerboard complete with a natural gloss satin finish, which does not only serve aesthetic purposes, but also helps with the resonance of the guitar.
+The Jasmine S34C NEX features a laminate top, and sapele back and sides, providing amazing tone and sound.
+The Jasmine S34C NEX features a slim mahogany neck a rosewood-material fingerboard complete with a natural gloss satin finish, which does not only serve aesthetic purposes, but also helps with the resonance of the guitar.

 Featuring sapele (also known as “African mahogany”) as its body, the S34C would greatly survive the test of time.
 Since sapele and mahogany have very similar properties, you need not to worry about the S34C’s construction and durability.

 Due to its tonewood, the S34C NEX produces a very powerful and direct tone, as well as incredible clarity even with aggressive playing.
 The S34C NEX has a thin waist, therefore producing a crisp and bell-like tone which is ideal for fingerpicking.